44 Commonwealth was built ca. 1864, one of two contiguous houses (42-44 Commonwealth).

 Mary Elizabeth (Horton) Robbins died in March of 1896.

-Royal Elisha Robbins continued to live at 44 Commonwealth and also maintained a home in Beverly.
+Royal Elisha Robbins continued to live at 44 Commonwealth and also maintained a home in Pride’s Crossing.
 Royal and Theresa Robbins continued to live with him, along with Mary, Reginald, Marjorie, and Phyllis Robbins.
 By the early 1900s (and probably before) they were joined by his wife’s sister, Miss Frances E. Horton.

 In about 1901, Royal and Theresa Robbins moved to Brookline.